FascinatedBox/lily/site/hash_type.markdown

-hash
+Hash
 ====

-The hash type represents a mapping from a key to a value.
+The Hash type represents a mapping from a key to a value.
 When annotating a hash type, the key comes first, and the value afterward.
-A hash mapping from integer to string could thus be annotated as `hash[integer, string]`.
+A hash mapping from integer to string could thus be annotated as `Hash[Integer, String]`.
 Within the method listing, type A refers to the key, and type B refers to the value.

-The following types are valid hash keys: `integer`, `double`, and `string`.
+The following types are valid hash keys: `Integer`, `Double`, and `String`.

 Values can be added to hashes through subscript assignment.
 However, attempting to retrieve a key that does not exist will trigger `KeyError`.